 Tip: Unless your circumstances call for it, don’t get caught up in telling them everything they’ve missed since they died.
 Try to focus on the specific event, moment, or milestone.
 If your writing about your wedding plans, pretend they already know your engagement story.
 If you’re writing about getting a new job, pretend they already know you graduated from college.
 Trying to catch them up on the details can be overwhelming will wear you out.

-I wrote a simple letter to my mother as an example and I included photographs.
+I wrote a simple letter to my mother as an example below

 I’m missing you a lot these past few weeks.
 Last Sunday was Mother’s Day and this day has been hard for me since you died.
 I know you never made a huge deal of it when you were alive, but we probably should have.
 You deserved a lot more recognition than we gave you.